obonhamcarter/gatorShot/README.md

   1. From the directory where you have ```myIndex.html```, run ```python3 -m http.server``` and then point your browser to: ```http://127.0.0.1:8000/```
+Note: If you forget the command, run the `sh` script file to run the Python server!
+Use, $`. gimmeAserver.sh` to engage the local server.
+Naturally, if this is hosted on a website then you will need this command.

   2. Run myIndex.html in a local server.